New Breeds of Hydrangea

 Newer varieties, such as Endless Summer, offer enormous, colorful blooms every few weeks in summer and fall.
 Many offer beautiful fall color, and their spent blossoms remain attractive in the winter landscape or can be cut and dried for indoor arrangements.

 For these reasons, the hydrangea is a versatile and beautiful landscape choice.

 The magnificent flowers of this hydrangea will bloom from mid-summer to mid-to-late fall.
 The blue color may fade to a blue-pink range of colors late in the year.
 Forever and Ever Hydrangeas get to be about 3 to 4 feet tall and wide and will do best in the morning sun and afternoon shade.

 Endless Summer Hydrangea

-Limelights will provide really great color in early summer, through summer, and fall up to frost.
-They can rise 6 to 10 feet high and up to 6 feet wide.
-For this reason I have often used them as a privacy shrub when it is desirable to screen a view, but not necessary to block it in winter.
+Limelights will provide outstanding color in early summer, through summer, and fall up to frost.
+They can rise six to 10 feet high and up to six feet wide.
+For this reason, I have often used them as a privacy shrub when it is desirable to screen a view but not necessary to block it in winter.

 The flowers of this plant start as white with a hint of green.
 As time passes, they turn all white and then turn a beautiful coppery pink at the end of the summer.
 This hydrangea is an excellent choice if you need plants taller than Endless Summer or Forever and Ever.